Conservation South Africa

 Actively engage in the management of Africa’s rangelands and oceans

 We leverage a set of integrated field demonstrations in key geographies in South Africa and take these to scale through partnerships and policy engagements across the country and the region.
 We have developed viable and science-based models for protecting and restoring biodiversity-rich landscapes while creating jobs and stabilising the climate.
-We support planet-positive development models towards achieving lasting conservation results, improved livelihoods and sustained economic growth.
+We support nature-positive development models towards achieving lasting conservation results, improved livelihoods and sustained economic growth.

-By 2030 we will work with government and our partner communities to adopt a more compassionate, conscious, inclusive and diverse approach to conservation that prioritises the participation of rural women and youth in all aspects of landscape governance.
+By 2030 we will work with government and our partner communities to adopt a more compassionate, conscious, inclusive and diverse approach to conservation that prioritises the participation of rural women and youth in all aspects of landscape governance

 Climate positive planning & finance